renovatebot/renovate/CODE_OF_CONDUCT.md

 - those affecting a large number of users, or
 - regression errors (something used to work, but we broke it by accident), or
 - features needed by a Mend.io customer (Renovate's sponsor/owner), or
+- are sponsored by 3rd parties after independent validation ( PRs will not be accepted if they are not in the interest of Renovate OSS ), or
 - those we need personally, or just want to see done

 A surprising number of users find it hard to accept that the Renovate core team or other community contributors won't build every feature or fix every bug which they'd like to see.